VFPX/Win32API/samples/sample_397.md

 Take a look at <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/winhttp/http/winhttp_reference.asp">About WinHTTP</a> page on MSDN.

 * * *
 Dec.26, 2006: For C++ part, install WinHttp 5.1 SDK.
-The most straightforward way of doing that is downloading 400Mb of <a href="http://www.microsoft.com/downloads/details.aspx?familyid=A55B6B43-E24F-4EA3-A93E-40C0EC4F68E5&displaylang=en">Windows® Server 2003 R2 Platform SDK</a>.
+The most straightforward way of doing that is downloading 400Mb of <a href="http://www.microsoft.com/downloads/details.aspx?familyid=A55B6B43-E24F-4EA3-A93E-40C0EC4F68E5&displaylang=en">Windowsï¿½ Server 2003 R2 Platform SDK</a>.

-#kwd: sln_http.

 ***